-You can use the Photoshop or Sketch templates to create image assets suitable for the Hero Full and Hero Condensed variations.
+You can use the Photoshop templates to create image assets suitable for the Hero Full and Hero Condensed variations.
 You will only need to create images and export for the corresponding Hero Panel sizes you require.

 Download the template and follow the README instructions to produce the required assets.

 Image tags with a

 src attribute are always downloaded by the browser.
 We do not want our desktop users to have to download 2 images they are not even going to see.

 background-images differently, and only downloads the required image for the screen size.